Traveling Tyrant: Paradisa Lost

 Mordid has returned from his gambling foray with news of aliens, but that pales in comparison with the revelation that General Thrask has stolen his company.
 Mordid is forced to give pursuit and fight for what is his on the planet no one wants to go to and no one likes to talk about.
 With just a handful of men and his silver tongue, Mordid must reclaim his title as Traveling Tyrant.

-With his army missing, cannibals out to eat him and a war to be won- what's a Tyrant to do?
+With his company lost and cannibals out to devour him - what's a Tyrant to do?

 The Best of Heroic Fantasy Quarterly: Volume 1, 2009-2011